 In addition to this, a roadside drug kit may be administered.
 This is a handheld test system that can detect the presence of certain drugs in your system, including cannabis and cocaine, from a single oral fluid sample.
 It works in a matter of minutes.

 If drugs are found to be present you’ll be arrested, then a blood or urine test will be administered.
 If the test is positive you’ll be charged.

 If you’re convicted then you could receive a driving ban for up to one year, an unlimited fine, up to six months in prison and a criminal record.

 Your conviction will also appear on your licence, which may affect your job if you drive for a living.

-Additionally, having a driving and/or drug conviction may restrict your overseas travel, as some countries don’t allow access to people with this kind of offence on their record.
+Having a driving and/or drug conviction may restrict your overseas travel.
+Some countries don’t allow access to drivers with this kind of offence on their record.

 Driving under the influence of any drug is illegal if it impairs your ability to drive, whether the drug is legal or illegal.

-Some hayfever medication, such as chlorphenamine, hydroxyzine and promethazine, is known to cause drowsiness as a side effect.
+Some hayfever medications, such as chlorphenamine, hydroxyzine and promethazine, are known to cause drowsiness as a side effect.